flutter/website/src/cookbook/effects/shimmer-loading.md

 }
 ```

-Wrap all of your screen’s content with the `Shimmer` widget.
+Wrap all of your screen's content with the `Shimmer` widget.

 <?code-excerpt "lib/main.dart (ExampleUiAnimationState)"?>
 ```dart